Learning activities

 Optional pre-fieldwork activities can be accessed in the Google site link below.

-Human-environment interactions Study 3: Climate change - urban heat -Cool Places Cool Spaces citizen science program - Google site - UNDER CONSTRUCTION
+Human-environment interactions I Study 3: Climate change - Urban heat

 Fieldwork

-On arrival students will engage in experiential activities to elicit an emotional response to the study site.
-Initial observations and predictions about urban heat will provide an inquiry for the day's fieldwork.
+On arrival students will engage in initial observations and predictions about urban heat to provide an inquiry for the day's fieldwork.

 Students will be introduced to the fieldwork instruments used to monitor urban heat and the factors that contribute to the urban heat island effect.
-Instruments include thermometers, infrared thermometers, thermal heat cameras, anemometers, hygrometers, light metres and moisture metres.
+Instruments include thermometers, infrared thermometers, thermal heat cameras, anemometers, hygrometers, light meters.
 Ways of recording qualitative and quantitative data from observations will also be demonstrated.